 - 1) As the programme is self-financed, many students are unable to study full time due to work commitments which means completion takes quite long and rates are a little vulnerable. - 2) staff are teaching courses on top of full workloads.
-A better funded programme would provide both staff and students with more time to do their work. - 3) More information could be given on the recognition of the programmes of study (MA and PhD) in Greece in particular, because of the ongoing discussion in Greece concerning recognition of degrees obtained from institutions abroad. - 4) Clearer instructions and guidelines for the unique dimensions of interdisciplinary Gender studies.
+A better funded programme would provide both staff and students with more time to do their work. - 3) More information could be given on the recognition of the MA programme in Greece in particular, because of the ongoing discussion in Greece concerning recognition of degrees obtained from institutions abroad. - 4) Clearer instructions and guidelines for the unique dimensions of interdisciplinary Gender studies.

-The committee recommends clearer structures for the PhD programme in gender studies.
+The committee recommends clearer information about the structure for the MA programme in gender studies.
 While there is significant instruction provided in the Graduate School's handbook, there are unique dimensions to an interdisciplinary programme such as this.